i-dot-ai/awesome-gov-datasets/README.md

 3. Commit and push your changes.
 4. When merged to main, the GitHub Action will automatically update the README with your new dataset.

-## License
+## Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licenced under the MIT Licence - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments